 - You are making a quick transition from one pose to another.

-- You are distracted or overexcited during a practice.
+- You are distracted or overexcited during practice.

-- Not following the proper instructions or not practicing in the right set-up.
+- Not following the proper instructions or not practising in the right setup.

-Usually, it is the weight bearing poses that leads to wrist pain or an injury.
-In addition to the poses mentioned above, here are some other common yoga postures that stresses the wrists.
-As such, these poses (or their variations) should always be practiced with caution.
+Usually, it is the weight-bearing poses that lead to wrist pain or an injury.
+In addition to the poses mentioned above, here are some other common yoga postures that stress the wrists.
+As such, these poses (or their variations) should always be practised with caution.